 Tableau Butterfly Chart is the combination of two bar plots on either side of the same y-axis.
-Typically, Tableau Butterfly Chart helps to compare two data sets at a time.
+Typically, Butterfly Chart helps to compare two data sets at a time.
 In this article, we use the superstore excel file to build this.

 Create a Butterfly Chart in Tableau

 Drag and drop the Sub-Category dimension to the row shelf.

 Next, drop the Sales measure into the column shelf multiple times.
 By default, it displays two horizontal bar plots side-by-side.

 For this tableau butterfly chart, right-click on the dimension section to create a calculated field.
 Next, select the Create Calculated Field.. option from the context menu.

 We named the calculated field as Zero and placed 0, which means it shows zeros.